🇬🇪

 📋 Requirements

-• Passport valid for 3+ months beyond planned stay
+• Passport valid for at least 3 months beyond the visa validity period

 • Proof of sufficient funds